mlhartme/stool/main/documentation.md

               substring = '*' VALUE '*'
               NAME       # name of a stage
-              FIELD      # name of a status field PROPERTY   # name of configuration property
-              VALUE      # arbitrary string
+              FIELD      # name of a status field PROPERTY   # name of a configuration property VALUE      # arbitrary string

 The most basic predicate is a simple `NAME`.
 It matches only on the specified stage.
 This is handy to invoke one command for a stage without selecting it.

 Next, a predicate *FIELD*`=`*VALUE* matches stages who's status field has the specified value.
 *PROPERTY*`=`*VALUE* is similar, it matches stage properties.

 #### Failure mode